 - [email protected], [email protected] and [email protected] have an SMTP engine which will try to send emails on Port 25 of the machine running the Maintenance Application or Task Scheduler.
 Most anti-virus and firewalls will block this by default and so you need to configure your security software to allow [email protected] and [email protected] to access port 25.
 One way you can check whether this connection is being blocked on your server is to use telnet.
 To do this you should undertake the following simple test:

 - – Obtain the SMTP server name from System Parameters.

 - – Enter “telnet SMTPSERVERNAME 25 (where SERVERNAME is the name found in System Parameters)

 - If there is no response then the problem is likely to be in SMTP server configuration.

-- In the System Parameters screen within expense@work, forms@wor and time@work, the Folders Tab must be configured to include the IP Address or Name of your mail server.
+- In the System Parameters screen within [email protected], [email protected] and [email protected], the Folders Tab must be configured to include the IP Address or Name of your mail server.
 You should make sure that this screen is completed correctly.
 Most mail servers will block email from servers which are not authorised or on their “whitelist” (this is sometimes known as relay blocking) so you should ensure that this is not the case.
-You need to make sure that the server running expense@work or time@work or any PC running the maintenance application has been given permission to relay messages through your mail server.
+You need to make sure that the server running [email protected] or [email protected] or any PC running the maintenance application has been given permission to relay messages through your mail server.